West Northumberland Adult Community Treatment Team – Patient Information Leaflet

-You will see a nurse or a doctor and have a chance to talk about your current problems.
+You will be seen by a member(s) of the Team and have a chance to talk about your current problems.
 Anything you say will be confidential within the team unless there is a legal duty to inform outside agencies.
 This will be explained before the assessment.

 At the end of the assessment we will look together at the best options to help you with your needs, either within our team or another service.

 After your assessment, a letter will be sent to your family doctor and the referrer, if these are different.
 You can ask for a copy of the letter.